February in global missions history: It happened today!

 entire New Testament into the Batak language.

 - February 7, 1933 -- Danish missionary

-Lars Peter Larsen, who has been in India for 44 years, gives his last address to the United
+Lars Peter Larsen, who had been in India for 44 years, spoke for the last time to the United

 Theological College.
-Six weeks later he would leave India to return to Denmark.
+Six weeks later he left India to return to Denmark.
 Larsen had

 begun his missionary service under the Danish Missionary Society and then became secretary of